MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-and-manage-terms.md

 There are several actions that you can take on terms that will help you build and manage term sets as the business needs of your organization evolve.

-To take any of the following actions, first [Open the Term Store management tool ](create-and-manage-terms.md#__toc327965089), and then point to the term that you want to use for the action.
+To take any of the following actions, first [Open the Term Store management tool](open-term-store-management-tool.md), and then point to the term that you want to use for the action.

 ### Copy a term
 <a name="__copy_the_term"> </a>